Report a suspected irregularity in the award or performance of public contracts

 If you have identified an irregularity in the award or performance of a public contract in which you are involved, you can send a notification (complaint) to ANAC stating the reasons.
 This can be filed through associations and organisations representing collective or diffuse interests.
 You will find the forms to be used for the statement on the Authority’s website and you can attach any supporting documentation:

-The Authority will open a case in accordance with provisions set out in the supervisory regulation.
+The Authority will open a case in accordance with provisions set out in the supervisory regulation (in Italian).
 It will also be based on an analysis of information in the National Public Contracts Database and/or stemming from facts and news reported in the press.

 Stages of the procedure